black-puppydog/lykin_tutorial/part_1_sbot_rocket/README.md

 ### Conclusion

 That's all for the first part of this tutorial series.
 We installed and configured go-sbot, wrote a simple web server and made our first RPC call to the sbot.
 Not bad for 29 lines of code!
-In the next installment we'll setup a key-value database to store application data and learn how to follow a Scuttlebutt peer.
+In the next installment we'll setup the basic scaffolding for subscribing to Scuttlebutt peers.

 ## Funding